artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

-* Include the IP address of the host database (ArchivesSpace host), the database port (ArchivesSpace backend port), an ArchivesSpace administrative username, and the ArchivesSpace administrative user password.
+* Include the IP address of the host database (ArchivesSpace host), the database port (ArchivesSpace backend port), an ArchivesSpace administrative username, the ArchivesSpace administrative user password, and the Use Statement (see note below).

 * Restrictions Apply: Selecting *Yes* will apply a blanket access restriction to all content uploaded from Archivematica to ArchivesSpace.
 Selecting *No* will send all content to